-- Dr Jen Birks, Assistant Professor, University of Nottingham
+- Dr Jen Birks, Assistant Professor in Media, University of Nottingham

-- Dr Steve Fuller, Chair in Social Epistemology, University of Warwick
+- Professor Steve Fuller, Chair in Social Epistemology, University of Warwick

 - Dr Michael Hannon, Deputy Director, Institute of Philosophy, University of London

-- Dr Darren G. Lilleker, Associate Professor, Bournemouth University
+- Dr Darren G. Lilleker, Associate Professor in Media Communications, Bournemouth University

-- Professor Chris Rojek, Professor of Sociology, City University London
+- Professor Chris Rojek, Professor of Sociology, City, University of London

 - Hattie Schofield, Head of Communications, Simple Politics